freeCodeCamp/freeCodeCamp/guide/english/cplusplus/index.md

 **NOTE : Every statement except the main function definition and the #include directive needs to be ended by the semicolon.
 Without a ";", you may encounter a compiler error.**

-* `return 0;` safely terminates the current function i.e. 'main()' in this case and since no function follows after 'main()' the program is terminated.
+* `return 0;` safely terminates the current function i.e. `main()` in this case and since no function follows after 'main()' the program is terminated.
-* Don't forget to tell the computer that this is end of the main() function.
-To do this , you add the closing curly brace "}".
-You will encounter compiler error before program execution if you do not include the **}** .
+* Don't forget to tell the computer that this is end of the `main()` function.
+To do this, you add the closing curly brace `}`.
+You will encounter compiler error before program execution if you do not include the `}`.

 ### The code should look something like this: